 The range for video monitors is the distance and the number of walls between the nursery and parent units where the product stays connected and works without interruption or interference.
 While most manufacturers offer a "line of sight" or "open field" range to describe their monitors, this distance does not necessarily indicate how well it will work inside your home, where walls and interference abound.
 It doesn't matter how much you want a particular model or brand; if it doesn't have good connectivity in your home, you won't be happy or have the monitoring you desire.

 We tested for indoor range and open field tests to provide a complete picture using the same measuring devices in the same field and house with the same walls and interference.
-Remember that the values inside your home are more important than those in an open field unless, of course, you are leaving a baby alone in an open field (which we don't recommend).
+Remember that the values inside your home are more important than those in an open field unless, of course, you are leaving a baby alone in an open field (which we don't recommend.
+Seriously, don't do that!).

 Larger homes with more than 4 or 5 walls between the camera and parent unit might be stuck using a WiFi camera.
 Most of the dedicated units only work through up to 4 walls.
-The Motorola MBP36S has the most extended range for dedicated monitors in this review, with an impressive 92 ft through 5 walls.
+The LeapFrog LF920HD 7" Display has the most extended range for dedicated monitors in this review, with an impressive 80 ft through 6 walls.
 But, if your needs are higher than that, none of the dedicated monitors in this review will likely work in your home.
-Also, there are other reasons not to choose the Motorola MBP36S even if you need the range.
+The LeapFrog is our favorite dedicated option, in part thanks to the impressive range we didn't see in most of the dedicated competition.

 On the other hand, WiFi-connected cameras are limited only by the wireless router location/power in relation to the camera and parent unit and the strength and speed of your WiFi.
 If necessary, you can often move routers or add range extenders to increase the range between the components if the WiFi monitor struggles to keep a clear or consistent connection.
 Purchasing a monitor from a retailer with a useful return policy (like Amazon) will allow you to test the monitor in your home to determine how well it works with less risk.